1jour1vin

 About the wine:

 Slightly smoky on the nose, the 2008 Villa is all fruit on the finish.
-Full-bodied, with pleasantly integrated tannins and retaining great freshness, this is a wine that’s ready to drink right now.
+Full-bodied, with pleasantly integrated tannins and plenty of freshness, this wine is very drinkable right now.

 About the estate: